 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a Singer Curvy and it won't sew.
 All the lights light up and blink, it makes a beep, and will not do anything.
 Any help would be appreciated.
 This happened not long after I had a professional fix the timing and clean it.
-I brought it back to him, but he said he didn't know what was wrong with it and to contact Singer.

 If your machine was working before you brought it in, then he did something to it.
 I would tell him that I was going to contact the Better Business Bureau if he doesn't fix it.
 This is not acceptable.

 I have a late model Singer 15, with number tension dial.
 I've set up a few vintage machines, but this has stumped me.
 The thread is being picked up from underneath, but will not form a stitch at all.
 When I try to sew, the thread comes off the spring.
 Could it be timing?
 Any help would be appreciated as I don't have much hair left!

 It doesn't sound like the timing - it sounds as though the bobbin gear is gone.
 You could try fixing this yourself, or you can take it to a professional.

 If you want to give it a go, message me (click on my screenname and it should take you to a box to write me a message) and I'll come back here and post a link to a refurb manual for these old lovelies:) They really aren't that hard to work on at all, the most difficult thing is finding replacement parts - and I can also post a link for you to a USA based parts supplier (he also gives a lot of information on his site, some free, some low-cost).
 I'd post the links now but my battery is about to die and I can't find my charger - so it may take me a day or two to find and post the link.